peterhinch/micropython-async/TUTORIAL.md

 scheduled.

 Polling may be effected in two ways, explicitly or implicitly.
-The latter is performed by using the `IORead` mechanism which is a system designed for stream devices such as UARTs and sockets.
+The latter is performed by using the `stream I/O` mechanism which is a system designed for stream devices such as UARTs and sockets.
 At its simplest explicit polling may consist of code like this: